yojoecapital/notes/Cloud Digital Leader with Google Cloud/1 Digital Transformation with Google Cloud/1 Why Cloud Technology is Transforming Business.md

 ## What is the cloud?

-- the cloud is a metaphor for the network of datacenters that store and analyze data availabe through the internet
+- the cloud is a metaphor for the network of data centers that store and analyze data available through the internet
-- business can implement their IT infulstructure on the cloud with
+- business can implement their IT infrastructural on the cloud with
   1. on-premises
   2. private cloud
   3. public cloud
   4. hybrid cloud
   5. multi cloud

-### 1 On Premisies (on-prem)
+### 1 On Premises (on-prem)

 #### Pros

 - hosted on-site
 - located and operated in an organization's data center
-- traditonal way of managing IT infrastructure
+- traditional way of managing IT infrastructure
 - doesn't require 3rd party access
 - owners have physical control
 - no payment for ongoing access